Madonna and Child (Duccio, Metropolitan): Attribution

 The late James Beck, Professor of Art History at Columbia University in New York, believed that Duccio's Madonna and Child, which the Met dates to 1300, is the work of a 19th-century artist and possibly a forger.
 This claim was based on stylistic analysis.
-He pointed to what he considered to be the low quality of the painting and to details that, he claimed, had not yet appeared in art of the alleged period, writing: "We are asked to believe that the modest little picture represents a leap into the future of Western painting by establishing a plane in front of Mary and the Child.
+He pointed to what he considered to be the low quality of the painting and to details that he argued had not yet appeared in art of the alleged period, writing: "We are asked to believe that the modest little picture represents a leap into the future of Western painting by establishing a plane in front of Mary and the Child.
 This feature, a characteristic of Renaissance not Medieval pictures, occurs only a hundred years after the presumptive date of the picture ...".
-Beck's conclusions were published in 2007 in his book, From Duccio to Raphael: Connoisseurship in Crisis in which he also disputes the attribution of the National Gallery of London's painting Madonna of the Pinks to Raphael.
+Beck's conclusions were published in 2007 in his book From Duccio to Raphael: Connoisseurship in Crisis in which he also disputes the attribution of the National Gallery of London's painting Madonna of the Pinks to Raphael.

-Keith Christiansen, the Met's curator of European paintings, disagrees with Beck's contention.
+Christiansen, the Met's curator of European paintings, disagrees with Beck's contention.
 Christiansen has noted that, in addition to stylistic analysis of the painting in relation to Duccio's oeuvre, the museum conducted a thorough material examination which included the wooden panel's construction, the painting's underdrawing, and pigment composition.
 These features were found to be consistent with an attribution to Duccio and a date of around 1300.
-Christiansen said: "What everyone else sees as a sign of quality and innovation, Beck sees as weakness.
+According to Christiansen, "What everyone else sees as a sign of quality and innovation, Beck sees as weakness.
 There is no reason to doubt the period and authenticity of the picture."